DataStax-Academy/zdm-scenario-katapod/step7.md

 <div class="step-title">Phase 2: migrate data</div>

-_Goal: ensuring historical data, inserted before the introduction of the ZDM proxy, is present on the Target database._
+_🎯 Goal: ensuring historical data, inserted before the introduction of the ZDM proxy, is present on the Target database._

 In order to completely migrate to Target, you must take care